Creating a Simple Plugin

 dplyr::bind_rows(selected_concepts %>% dplyr::select(concept_id, concept_name))

-# Converting concepts to a list format
+# We convert the concepts to list format

 concepts <- convert_tibble_to_list(concepts, key_col = "concept_id", text_col = "concept_name")